-This super fast 15 Minute Vegan Veggie Lo Mein is the perfect meal when you need dinner ready in a flash but you still need it to be healthy and taste good.
+This super fast 15 Minute Vegan Lo Mein is the perfect meal when you need dinner ready in a flash but you still need it to be healthy and taste good.
 Simple & easy to find ingredients and it tastes just like takeout, you may just make this meal part of your weekly staples!

 This post may contain affiliate links.
 See our disclosure policy for details.